 Based on your report, you are having pain when you lie down to sleep.
-And since you are overweight, your bones cannot take up all the weight pressed upon it.
-I highly recommend that you see a doctor so he can very well explain the necessary treatment and management for your condition.
-Meanwhile, pool exercises are the best approach for you as of this time as water provides good resistance to movement and the buoyancy of water helps carry out exercises without putting load to the weight-bearing joints.
+Since you are overweight, your bones cannot take up all the weight pressed upon it.
+I highly recommend that you see a doctor so he/she can explain the necessary treatment and management for your condition.
+Meanwhile, pool exercises are the best approach for you as water provides good resistance to movement and also the buoyancy of water helps carry out exercises without putting load to the weight-bearing joints.

 Articles in this section

-- Would your program help someone with Classical Ehlers Danlos characterized by extreme joint laxity?
+- Would your program help someone with Ehlers Danlos Syndrome characterized by hypermobility?